Mikkles/roll20producer/ProductionAssist/README.md

 Click the "First Time Setup" button; this will configure Token-mod to our specifications.
 The chat should output "The creation of Help Handouts is now OFF."
 If it says "ON" instead, click it once more.

 ## How to Use
-Once installed, simply type/copypaste `!prod`
+Once installed, simply type/copypaste `!prod` into chat!

 ## Features